nruffini32/youtube-video-analysis/README.md

 # Youtube Video Statistics Data Science Project
 This project is an exploration of Youtube Statistics using Machine Learning.
-It goes through the data analysis process as a whole: initial EDA, data cleaning, feature engineering, and creating the ML model.

 ## About Dataset
 This dataset contains two files with statistics on 1,881 YouTube videos and their comments.